 SaskPower is changing how we generate power to better protect the environment and meet changing regulatory requirements.

-We’re working to reduce our greenhouse gas emissions by 40% from 2005 levels by 2030, and considering ways to further reduce emissions by 2050.
+We’re working to reduce our greenhouse gas emissions by at least 50% from 2005 levels by 2030, and considering ways to further reduce emissions by 2050.

 To get there, we need more renewable and lower-emitting generation in our power system.
 That’s why we’re looking at more generation options that will work with regulatory requirements.